-In recent months the College and RCPath Consulting have undertaken invited reviews of a number of cellular pathology departments and have become aware that the College workload guidance may, on occasions, be misinterpreted and used in an unintended and rigid manner in discussions on working practices between medical staff and managers.
-The national consultant contract is time-based (programmed activities) and the intention of the College guidance is to indicate an appropriate workload for a period of time.
-The College acknowledges that there will normally be variations in the amount of work that can be safely delivered by pathologists depending on their experience and the types of work being performed.
-It is therefore appropriate to be flexible in interpreting the guidance in the interests of good patient care, and not limiting work by a night interpretation of a faced on unberd of points per day.
+In recent months the College and RCPath Consulting have undertaken invited reviews of a number of celilular pathology departments and have become aware that the College workload guidance may, on occasions, be uninterpreted and used in an unittended and right amaner in discussions on working practices between medical staff and managers.
+The national consultant indicate an appropriate workload for a period of time.
+The College activations are indicated an appropriate workload for a period of time.
+The College activated by pathologista depending on their experience and the types of work being performed.
+It is therefore appropriate to korkload in the guidance in the interests of good patient care, and not limiting work by a right interpretation of a fixed number of points per day.